Te Puea Hērangi: Early life

-She was born at Whatiwhatihoe, near Pirongia in the Waikato, daughter of Te Tahuna Hērangi and Tiahuia.
-Te Tahuna Hērangi was the son of William Nicholas Searancke an English surveyor.
-Tiahuia was daughter, by his principal wife, of the second Māori King, Tāwhiao Te Wherowhero.
+She was born at Whatiwhatihoe, near Pirongia, in the Waikato, daughter of Te Tahuna Hērangi and Tiahuia.
+Te Tahuna Hērangi was the son of William Nicholas Searancke, an English surveyor.
+Tiahuia was daughter of the second Māori king, Tāwhiao Te Wherowhero, by his principal wife.

 As the eventual successor to her grandfather, she was educated in the traditional Māori ways.
 At age 12 she began attending Mercer Primary School and then went on to attend Mangere Bridge School and Melmerly College in Parnell.
-She was fluent in speaking and writing Māori and she could speak English but her written English was very poor.
+She was fluent in speaking and writing Māori and she could speak English, but her written English was very poor.
 She married Rāwiri Tūmōkai Kātipa in 1922.
 She was unable to have children.

 In her twenties, Te Puea settled at Mangatāwhiri and began dairy farming.
 She began collecting and recording waiata (songs), whakapapa (genealogies) and kōrero tawhito (history) from her extended family.

 Leadership role

 When her mother died in 1898, Te Puea returned home reluctantly at the age of 15, supposedly to take her mother's place.
 However, being young and believing also that she was dying of tuberculosis, she rejected the traditional role expected of her and cut herself off from her people.

 This phase passed and in 1911 she returned to her people and resumed her hereditary role.
 Her first task, the one that re-established her mana among her people, was to successfully campaign on behalf of Māui Pōmare in his election bid to become the Kingite Member of Parliament.
 Te Puea later fell out with Pōmare because he supported Māori soldiers fighting for New Zealand overseas.
 Te Puea worked against this behind Pōmare's back.
 He became aware of her attitude and in the winter of 1918 attended an anti-conscription hui called by Te Puea where he was roundly abused by all the elders of the Kīngitanga.
-Te Puea's support base was mainly with the lower Waikato tribes initially-she was a minor figure for up-river iwi such as Maniapoto.
+Te Puea's support base was mainly with the lower Waikato tribes initially – she was a minor figure for up-river iwi such as Maniapoto.

 Because of Waikato's anti-government stance on conscription during WW1 and Te Puea's personal involvement in hiding conscripts, she was not a popular figure with government or local Pākehā after WW1.
-After WW1, farmers were reluctant to offer Kingites work and during the Royal visit of the Prince of Wales the Kingites' desire to host the prince was snubbed in favour of an Arawa visit which was open to all Māori to attend.
+After WW1, farmers were reluctant to offer Kingites work and during the Royal visit of the Prince of Wales the Kingites' desire to host the prince was snubbed in favour of an Arawa visit that was open to all Māori to attend.
 Arawa had been selected as they had the experience and facilities to host a large Māori occasion.
 They were an iwi that had remained loyal to the government, taking an active part against the Kingites in the land wars and playing a full role in WW1.